Vincit/objection.js/doc/includes/RECIPES.md

 You may want to use snake_cased names in database and camelCased names in code.
 There are two ways to achieve this:

 1. _Conversion in knex using [`knexSnakeCaseMappers`](#objection-knexsnakecasemappers)_.
-When the conversion is done on knex level __everything__ is converted to came case including properties and identifiers in `relationMappings` and queries. `knexSnakeCaseMappers` use knex's `postProcessResponse` and `wrapIdentifier` hooks.
+When the conversion is done on knex level __everything__ is converted to camel case including properties and identifiers in `relationMappings` and queries. `knexSnakeCaseMappers` use knex's `postProcessResponse` and `wrapIdentifier` hooks.

 2. _Conversion in objection using [`snakeCaseMappers`](#objection-snakecasemappers)_.